 Deploying a wireless network solution for a hospital or school environment is a bit more complex than just setting up a few wireless routers.
-The larger your campus and the more users, devices, and applications you want to run, the more you’ll need to think through the wireless design (get wireless design help here).
+The larger your campus and the more users, devices, and applications you want to run, the more you’ll need to think through the wireless design.

 Common Mistakes with Wireless Network Design:

-At SecurEdge we Design, Deploy, and Support large scale wireless networks.
-If you need help with wireless network design feel free to contact us here.
-We offer many of those services at no charge to you.
-We also have a number of free resources for you to access on our site.
+At SecurEdge we design, deploy, and support large scale wireless networks.
+If you need help with wireless network design feel free to use our WiFi services quoting tool.
+We offer many of those services above at no charge to you.